Matb85/modular-slider/README.md

 - :label: written in Typescript
 - :zap: relies on promises and async/await
 - :art: modular architecture -> optimized for tree-shaking
-- :fire: absolutely no DOM manipulation (only class/style attribute changes) by default
+- :fire: absolutely no DOM manipulation (only class/style attribute tweaks) by default
 - :rocket: weighs nothing in your final build
-- :boom: supports SSR - tested in Nuxt.js
+- :boom: supports SSR - tested in [Nuxt.js](https://nuxtjs.org/) & [SvelteKit](https://kit.svelte.dev/)

-**TODO** WebKit/Safari support still in progress!
+**TODO** WebKit/Safari support is still in progress due to vague support of pointer events.

-**Prease Note:**
-**this package ships not transpiled! use a tool like babel if necessary**
+**this package ships as an esm module.**

 ### Architecture